 For today’s contemporary homes and lifestyles, the L-shaped kitchen is a great choice as it only uses two walls, creating a great open plan space.
 You can add an island bench or even a casual table and chairs – perfect for those who love to cook and socialise.
 An L-shape transforms your kitchen into a relaxed hub, and is ideal for a corner space, and for open plan living.
 It makes an excellent layout choice for smaller homes and apartments.

 This layout is hands down one of the most functional.
-Today’s modern galley kitchens maximise space very well, and they can feel bigger with one side opened up to provide seating space and a connection to the rest of the home.
+Today’s modern galley kitchens maximise space very well, so your small or medium sized kitchen can feel bigger with one side opened up to provide seating space and a connection to the rest of the home.
 The galley layout means you have the shortest, fastest access to everything, creating a smooth workflow.
 Appliances can be well integrated with your benchtop space, and all cupboards effortlessly accessible.
 It’s no surprise most chefs prefer to work in this layout!

 For some people, the compact design and size can be a drawback.
 While it’s efficient, you may prefer to have more space to move around and interact with family and friends while you cook or entertain.
 And you may require more storage and counter space.
-A small island on wheels can add space to a galley kitchen, but you will need enough room to move around it.
+A small island on wheels can add space to a galley kitchen, however it requires enough room to move around it which will need to be considering when designing the kitchen floor plan.

 This format is perfect for small spaces and apartments.
 With all your appliances and cabinetry built along just one wall, space is very efficiently used.
 Designs are innovative with many clever storage solutions using vertical drawers.
 A single-wall kitchen is popular when paired with an island bench for more food prep and entertaining space.
 It’s not designed for a traditional work triangle, and it suits plain, basic cooking styles.